Commentary on Parashat Pinchas, Numbers 25:10 - 30:1

 The Torah portion this week begins with God praising and rewarding Pinchas for an act he committed at the end of last week’s portion; the killing of Zimri ben Salu, one of the heads of the tribe of Shimon, and Kozby bat Zur, a Midianite princess.
 He killed them because they were having an intimate relationship:

-And behold a man from the children of Israel came and brought before his brothers a Midianite woman, before the eyes of Moshe and before the eyes of the entire congregation of Israel…
+And behold a man from the children of Israel came and brought before his brothers a Midianite woman, before the eyes of Moses and before the eyes of the entire congregation of Israel…

 This Rabbinic embellishment to the story only exacerbates our original problem.
 Why is this sin, the sin of intermarriage (or perhaps a very advanced form of inter-dating), not dealt with in the usual way, as other criminal acts in the Bible are dealt with: through a legal process, with witnesses, a court case, and a judicial decision?
 Why is it left for “zealots” to kill these particular sinners?

-That is why the only possible solution, the only possible response, if there is to be a response, must also be extra-legal; the passion of Zimri and Kozby can only be matched by the passion of Pinhas, the zealot.
+That is why the only possible solution, the only possible response, if there is to be a response, must also be extra-legal; the passion of Zimri and Kozby can only be matched by the passion of Pinchas, the zealot.
 The response to the emotional crime committed here must itself be emotional.

-Only an intense love relationship with God, the Torah, and the Jewish people can stand up to the act of intermarriage, which is itself an expression of love.
+To translate this into a less bloody and violent framework than the one in the Torah portion: Only an intense love relationship with God, the Torah, and the Jewish people can stand up to the act of intermarriage, which is itself an expression of love.
 The kinds of laws that work in other spheres of human activity will not work here, they do not apply.
 Only passion can stand up to passion.